Migrating Content from IBM FileNet to SharePoint | Proventeq

 Digital workplaces are enabling businesses to work more collaboratively than ever before.
 It has led to an increasing demand for business-critical information and documentation to be intelligently organized and classified so that these can be instantly retrieved, accessed, edited and stored by organisations as and when they need it.

 As goals and challenges change for any organisation, the workflow approaches and processes change and the technologies deployed therefore also needs to change and adapt to business goals efficiently, timely and as seamlessly as possible.
-This is when the need arises for organisations to migrate their business documentation from a legacy ECM, like IBM’s FileNet to a modern, intelligent Content Service Platform, like Microsoft’s SharePoint.
+This is when the need arises for organisations to migrate their business documentation from a legacy ECM, such as IBM’s FileNet to a modern, intelligent Content Service Platform, such as Microsoft’s SharePoint.

 With over 78% of Fortune 500 companies happily using SharePoint, choosing to migrate your business content to it from a legacy ECM, such as IBM FileNet, makes a lot of sense.